Jakša Cvitanić

-Jakša Cvitanić (born 1962 in Split, Croatia, Yugoslavia) is a Richard N. Merkin Professor of Mathematical Finance at the California Institute of Technology and the director of the Ronald and Maxine Linde Institute of Economic and Management Sciences.
+Jakša Cvitanić (born 1962 in Split, Croatia, Yugoslavia) is a Richard N. Merkin Professor of Mathematical Finance at the California Institute of Technology.
 His main research interests are in mathematical finance, contract theory, stochastic control theory, and stochastic differential equations.

 From 1992 to 1999 he was an Assistant and Associate Professor of Statistics at Columbia University.
 From 1999 until 2005, when he joined Caltech, Cvitanić was a Professor of Mathematics and Economics at the University of Southern California.
 During the academic year 2012-2013 he was a professor of finance at EDHEC Business School in France.
+He was also the director of the Ronald and Maxine Linde Institute of Economic and Management Sciences. and the president of the Bachelier Finance Society.